simde-utc/woolly-api/README.md

 virtualenv "venv"
 ```

-To activate the virtual environment use :
+Now activate the virtual environment.
+You have to do this everytime you want to work with Woolly and don't see the `(venv)` on the left of your terminal prompt.
 ```sh
 # On Linux :
 source venv/bin/activate